What to Expect When You PCS to Marine Corps Base 29 Palms, California

 For more things to do, check out the city of Twentynine Palms’ events calendar.
 They have plenty of activities scheduled, including fun events like Pioneer Days.
 The Parks and Rec Department also contributes to family fun by offering bike races, flag football, Halloween celebrations, farmers’ markets, and other holiday events.

 29 Palms Housing

 - Pioneertown is near Yucca Valley and is an old rustic town that is a must-see.
-My friend says to “go eat at Pappy and Harriet’s” while you are there.
+Adrienne says to “go eat at Pappy and Harriet’s” while you are there.

-- Palm Springs/Rancho Mirage areas is a desert oasis with green golf courses and high-end shopping.
-It is the perfect trip you need to spruce up or treat yourself.
+- The Palm Springs/Rancho Mirage area is a desert oasis with green golf courses and high-end shopping.
+It's the perfect trip you need to spruce up or treat yourself.

-When I asked Adrienne what her advice is to military spouses preparing their PCS to Marine Corps Base 29 Palms, she said, “Do not come into 29 Palms with a negative attitude.
+“Do not come into 29 Palms with a negative attitude.
 If you come in open-minded, this experience will be so much fun!
-Don’t let the thought of being ‘out in the middle of nowhere’ scare you, because the quiet beauty of this place is something that everyone needs!”
+Don’t let the thought of being ‘out in the middle of nowhere’ scare you because the quiet beauty of this place is something that everyone needs!”
 She even went so far as to say, “I would be happy to stay here another three years or come back again in the future without thinking twice!”